void-linux/void-packages/Manual.md

 ### Contributing via git

-You can fork the `xbps-packages` git repository on github and then set up a remote to pull in new changes:
+Fork the voidlinux `xbps-packages` git repository on github and clone it:

+    $ git clone git://github.com/<user>/xbps-packages.git

+You can now make your own commits to the `forked` repository:

-    $ git remote add voidlinux git://github.com/voidlinux/xbps-packages.git
+    $ git add ...
+    $ git commit ...
+    $ git push ...

-To pull in new changes from `voidlinux`:
+To keep your forked repository always up to date, setup the `upstream` remote to pull in new changes:

+    $ git remote add upstream git://github.com/voidlinux/xbps-packages.git
-    $ git pull voidlinux master
+    $ git pull upstream master

 Once you've made changes to your `forked` repository you can submit a github pull request; see https://help.github.com/articles/fork-a-repo for more information.